MicrosoftDocs/well-architected/well-architected/sap/design-areas/data-platform.md

 - [Backup guide for SAP HANA on Azure Virtual Machines](/azure/backup/sap-hana-database-about)
 - [Backup guide for SQL Server on Azure Virtual Machines](/azure/backup/tutorial-sql-backup)

+#### Find marketplace solutions

-**Find marketplace solutions** - Several certified third-party backup solutions exist in the [Azure Marketplace]( https://azuremarketplace.microsoft.com/).
+Several certified third-party backup solutions exist in the [Azure Marketplace]( https://azuremarketplace.microsoft.com/).
 These solutions offer vendor backup capabilities and SAP-certified backup capabilities.
 You should consider layering these solutions on top of Azure Backup to generate custom solutions with foundational support.

 Microsoft partners provide solutions that are integrated with Azure Storage for archive, backup, and for business continuity and disaster recovery (BCDR) workloads.
 The partner solutions take advantage of the scale and cost benefits of Azure Storage.
 You can use the solutions to help solve backup challenges, create a disaster recovery site, or archive unused content for long-term retention.
 They can replace tape-based backups and offer an on-demand economic recovery site with all the compliance standards and storage features such as [immutable storage]( /azure/storage/blobs/immutable-storage-overview) and [lifecycle management]( /azure/storage/blobs/lifecycle-management-overview).

+#### Use snapshots

-**Use snapshots** - A snapshot is a point-in-time, copy of your data.
+A snapshot is a point-in-time, copy of your data.
 The speed and reliability of snapshots can help manage large databases and protect the primary database against corruption or failure.
 These features make snapshots critical for disaster recovery.
 We have a few options to create and store backups for your SAP workload.

 Azure Backup can take database backups for HANA and SQL Server, for example.
 The Backup vault feature of Azure Shared Disk can serve as your database storage solution.
 Azure NetApp Files (ANF) can also back up critical data by using snapshots, such as ANF volumes Snapshot.
 ANF Cross Region Replication uses ANF snapshots to replicate data from one region to another.